Code-Institute-Submissions/project-6/README.md

 *[Git](https://git-scm.com/) has been used for version control.*

-- There are xxxxxxxxx different branches:
+- There are 12 different branches:

   - [master branch](https://github.com/MiroslavSvec/project-5/tree/master) used in production.
-    - *The application is built from this branch on **Heroku***
+    - *The application is built from this branch on **Digital Ocean**

-  - *xxxxxxxx other branches has been created for development purpose only.
+  - *11 other branches has been created for development purpose only.
 Where each branch represent different version of the application.*

 ### Before version 1